nrminor/refman/README.md

 datasets = []
 ```

 No datasets have been registered yet.
-This `refman.toml` also uses the tool's default behavior, which it to make each project configuration local to a project instead of global to a machine.
+This `refman.toml` also uses the tool's default behavior, which includes making each `refman.toml` local to a project instead of global to a machine.
 Support for global usage will increase with time, but in general we recommend that `refman` is used on a per-project basis to avoid confusion.

 #### Registering URLs with Datasets